Aaron Hernandez's Double Life: Inside the Aftermath of His Suicide and the Questions Left Unanswered

 Aram Boghosian for The Boston Globe via Getty Images

-Aaron Hernandez's suicide last April meant the disgraced former football star's short life was over, but it did not mark the end of his story.
+Aaron Hernandez's suicide in 2017 meant that the disgraced former football star's short life was over, but it did not mark the end of his story.

 To the families who lost loved ones, his death—which came two years after he was sentenced to life in prison for a 2013 murder and five days after he was acquitted in a 2012 double homicide—didn't change the fact that their lives were forever altered.